Locality in Network Optimization

 \end{theorem}

 Let $b,p\in\mathbb{R}^V$ such that $\mathbb{1}^Tb=\mathbb{1}^Tp =0$, and assume that $p$ is supported on a subset $Z\subseteq V$, namely, $p_v\neq 0$ if and only if $v\in Z$.
 Define $b(\varepsilon) := b+\varepsilon p$.
 Then, as discussed in Section \ref{sec:Notions of correlation in optimization}, the quantity $\frac{d x^\star(b(\varepsilon))_e}{d\varepsilon}$ can be interpreted as a measure of the correlation between edge $e\in \vec{E}$ and the vertices in $Z$ in the network flow problem.
 How does the correlation behave with respect to the graph distance between $e$ and $Z$?
-Theorem \ref{thm:comparisontheoremnetworkflow} shows that this behavior is controlled by the \emph{difference} of the Green's function $\sum_{t=0}^\infty P(b)^t_{uz}$ with respect to two neighbor starting points $u$ and $v$ (note that the Green's function itself is infinite, as we are dealing with finite graphs).
+Theorem \ref{thm:comparisontheoremnetworkflow} shows that the correlation is controlled by the \emph{difference} of the Green's function $\sum_{t=0}^\infty P(b)^t_{uz}$ with respect to two neighboring starting points $u$ and $v$ (note that the Green's function itself is infinite, as we are dealing with finite graphs).
 Different graph topologies yield different decaying behaviors for this quantity.
 In the case of expanders, we now derive spectral bounds that decay exponentially, with rate given by the second largest eigenvalue in magnitude of the diffusion random walk.
-For grid-like topologies, based on simulations and on asymptotic results for the behavior of the Green's function in infinite grids \cite{lawler2010random}, we expect the correlation to decay polynomially instead of exponentially.
+For grid-like topologies, based on simulations and on asymptotic results for the behavior of the Green's function in infinite grids \cite{lawler2010random}, we expect the correlation to decay polynomially rather than exponentially.